whitneyburton/portfolios/students/1608-front/lacey-knaff/20160205-lacey-knaff-m4.md

 ## E: Feedback and Community Participation

 ###Giving Feedback:
+This was my first time working with Hilary on a project and I was really blown away by her project management skills.
+She has a unique ability to break down larger tasks into, smaller, more manageable pieces an divvy out those tasks accordingly so that things stay on track.
+She conistently checks in with her teammates to get a pulse on how things are going with the group and makes suggestions and changes to the workflow accordingly.
+If I could suggest one thing for her to work on, and this is something I also need to work on, is being more consistent with her use of es6 (using const or let vs. var, destructuring, etc).
+Otherwise, she's an extremely hard working and quick learning developer who I think is going to go on to be a great asset to any team. --To Hilary Lewis

+Noah is a self-motivated developer who's not afraid to ask for feedback and advice, which are great soft skills to take into the workplace.
+I had a couple of opportunities to work with Noah on his personal portfolio, and every time I was impressed with his ability to accept critical advice and desire to learn from others.
+Not only is this an impressive way to approach work and life, but Noah is just a really pleasant person to talk and work with.
+One piece of advice I have for him would be to go after learning more about design if he thinks it's something he's really interested in.
+I think every one can gain an eye and ability to design with the correct amount of time and effort.
+Either way, he's going to be a great addition to any team or company he decides to work with. --To Noah Peden (Mod3)

+Lauren, Lucy and Dylan did a phenomenal job taking over and leading the Verou Posse.
+The sessions were always welcoming to newcomers, well thought out, and just a joy to be a part of.
+I know first hand how hard it is to find time at Turing to lead and run a posse, so stepping up to take on the challenge of taking over leading the posse was a great accomplishment for all of them, and I'm really glad they were all willing to volunteer their time to keep to posse alive.
+I've really enjoyed getting to know all of you the past 3 mods!
+Finish strong! --To the Verou Posse leaders

 ###Being a Community Member:
+I am so happy I got the opportunity to work with Lacey on this project.
+I regret not getting to work with her more throughout my time at Turing because our collaboration with each other allows me to learn a lot from Lacey.
+Lacey has so much to offer a team because of her eye for design, deep understanding of UX/UI, efficiency in writing JavaScript, clean and consistant css implementations, and encouraging personality.
+If there is one thing I can offer to Lacey, it would be to have confidence in the ideas she has to bring to a project, expecially when working with people who may have a 'bigger title'.
+I say this because her ideas for not only design but also javascript are very valuable and powerful.
+Overall, I hope in the future I can to work with Lacey again and Cultivator has won a very impressive designer and developer. --From Hilary Lewis

 Lacey's eye and mind for design and clean code is one of the reasons I asked to pair with her this mod on my personal site.
 She was honest and helpful with the ideas I came up with for my own site, and helped walk me through what could be some challenges or downfalls.
 I think she's probably one of those developers who's going to end up getting paid buttloads cause she's basically a UX Designer with the skill set of an experienced Front End Engineer.
-Overall she was a pleasure to work with. -Noah Peden
+Overall she was a pleasure to work with. -- From Noah Peden

 ###Playing a Part